I got a very big lesson at a very young age that made me realize “stuff” didn’t matter, and that people and time were

 Blue Lollipop Road has grown from a travel blog about my adventures, into a business I’m very proud of.
-I love being a shot in the arm for my clients, to help them stay out of the drone zone.
+I love being a shot in the arm for my clients, to help them live outside the drone zone.

 I still travel every chance I get, for fun and for work.
 I love Nutella & Oreos, wine & cheese, and spending time running and booty shaking to support my foodie habits.
 I believe in staying curious, exploring fearlessly, and living like I mean it.
 I continue to stay motivated, by my friends Maria and Brandy who I lost many years ago.
 They embodied pure joy.
 You can see their photos below.

 I hope by visiting here, you’ll be inspired to take action, think about what really matters to you, get rid of what doesn’t, and spend more time doing what you love.